CAPE: Corrective Actions from Precondition Errors using Large Language Models: Background

 \textbf{Open-Loop Plan Generation:} CAPE extends the open-loop framework of \citet{huang2022language}, which generates a plan for a task zero-shot without feedback from the environment.
 Given a query task $\mathcal{Q}$ (i.e. the target task), first, a high-level example task $\mathcal{T}$ and its plan are chosen from a \textit{demonstration set} as a contextual example of a free-form plan for the \emph{Planning LLM}; note that $\mathcal{T}$ is selected to maximizes cosine similarity with the \textit{query task} $\mathcal{Q}$.
 The \emph{Planning LLM} auto-regressively generates actions for task $\mathcal{Q}$ in free-form language via in-context learning.
 The \emph{Translation LLM} then utilizes a BERT-style LM (Sentence-BERT~\cite{liu2019roberta}) to embed the generated free-form actions ($a_l$) to the most semantically (i.e., cosine-similar) action in the agent's repertoire ($a_e$).
 Here, an admissible action refers to a language description of an action in the agent's skill repertoire.
 The chosen admissible action ($\hat{a}_e$) is then appended to the unfinished prompt to condition future auto-regressive step generation on admissible actions.
 We investigate how to improve planning in the closed-loop domain by leveraging precondition error feedback as an auxiliary modality of information.

-\textbf{Affordance and Preconditions:} Action preconditions and effects are typically used in robot planning domains, such as those defined using STRIPS~\cite{fikes1971strips} or PDDL~\cite{mcdermott1998pddl}, where predefined skills are accessible to robots.
+\textbf{Affordance and Preconditions:} Action preconditions and effects are commonly adopted in robot planning domains, such as those using PDDL~\cite{mcdermott1998pddl} or STRIPS~\cite{fikes1971strips}, where a set of predefined skills are accessible to robots.
 Structured affordance models factorize states into \textit{preconditions}, which define affordance by independent state components that must be satisfied for execution.
 This can be formalized by the options framework~\cite{sutton1999between}, where options $\mathcal{O}(s)$ over the state space $\mathcal{S}$ form a set of temporally extended actions equivalent to those in an agent's skill repertoire.
 An initiation set of an option $\mathcal{I}(o)$ defines the states in which option execution is afforded (akin to preconditions), while a termination condition $\beta_{o}(s)$ describes the terminal state of the skill.
 If the current state fails to meet the initiation state of an option, a precondition error arises.
 Environment states in these domains can be factorized in a semantically meaningful manner to evaluate the validity of preconditions for a skill, thus enabling a skill's affordance to be measured.
 Learning and modeling preconditions have been largely studied in model-based approaches that leverage symbolic planning~\cite{konidaris2018skills,garrett2021integrated}.
 Our work investigates how these preconditions can be leveraged to improve planning using LLMs.